asteasolutions/tapestry-project/README.md

    * [`server`](./server) - The backend component of the main application.
 Handles authentication, data validation, persists tapestry data in a database, auto-generates item thumbnails during Tapestry creation, etc.
    * [`client`](./client) - The main frontend application, including a Tapestry viewer and a WYSIWYG Tapestry authoring tool.

+## Running the Tapestry Application

+As mentioned above, the main Tapestry application is a web application, consisting of a frontend React app (implemented in the `client` sub-project) and a backend Node.js/Express app (implemented in the `server` sub-project).
+An instance of this application runs on https://tapestries.media.
+Below is a short guide on how to run it locally after cloning this repository.
+Some hints regarding custom deployments are also included.

-## Configuration
+### Configuration

 The application is configured via environment variables.
 The env variables for the frontend configuration need to be provided during build time and the env variables for the backend configuration need to be provided during runtime.
 In both cases this can be achieved using `.env` files which are convenient for local development but may not be appropriate for deployment scenarios.
 For local development, a good starting point for building `.env` files are the `.env.example` files provided in the `server` and `client` directories.
 For a full list of configuration variables, take a look at [`server/src/config.ts`](/server/src/config.ts) and [`client/src/config.ts`](/client/src/config.ts).

-### Authentication Providers
+#### Authentication Providers

 The application doesn't have built-in user registration and authentication capabilities and depends on external authentication providers.
 Currently there are two supported providers: Internet Archive and Google.
 The application can use either one or the other.
 This is configured via the `VITE_AUTH_PROVIDER` variable in the `client` project.

-#### Internet Archive Login
+##### Internet Archive Login

 If `VITE_AUTH_PROVIDER` is set to `ia`, the Tapestries frontend will provide a username/password form for users to log in.
-In this form users can enter any valid credentials for [archive.org](https://archive.org).
+In this form users can enter any valid credentials for [Internet Archive](https://archive.org).
 No further configuration is necessary for this to work.

 It is also possible to configure the Tapestry application to use shared sessions with `archive.org`, i.e. users who have already logged into `archive.org` get logged into Tapestries automatically.
 For this purpose, the Tapestry application needs to be deployed to a subdomain of `archive.org` and the `IA_ACCOUNT_ID` and `IA_SECRET` env variables for the server need to be configured with an account that has permissions to use the IA xauthn API.

-### Google Login
+##### Google Login

 If `VITE_AUTH_PROVIDER` is set to `google`, the Tapestries frontend will display a "Sign in With Google" button.
 The application uses Google Identity Services for this workflow and needs a valid OAuth2.0 client ID to be provided via the `GOOGLE_CLIENT_ID` env variable for the backend and `VITE_GOOGLE_CLIENT_ID` for the frontend.
-Follow this guide to obtain a Google Client ID: [https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid#get_your_google_api_client_id](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid#get_your_google_api_client_id)
+Follow this guide to obtain a Google Client ID: https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid#get_your_google_api_client_id

 ## Running Locally